 Swing your legs over the edge of the Quai and you might forget, as the boats go by and the ancient trees sway overhead that you are in Paris.

-It’s not hard to find an assortment of delectable, delightful and delicious ingredients for a picnic by le Canal Saint-Martin Paris.
+It’s not hard to find an assortment of delectable, delightful and delicious ingredients for a picnic by Canal St Martin.

 Get off at the metro Jacques Bonsergent or République.
 Walk down rue de Lancry to La Crèmerie (41 rue de Lancry).
 It won’t disappoint.
-Cheeses, wine, deli offerings and more await.
+Cheese, wine, deli offerings and more await.

 Pick up some fruit and vegetables at Les Halles Lancry (42 rue de Lancry) and swing ’round the corner to Du Pain et des Idées (34 rue Yves Toudic).
-Grab a baguette and a tartine aux Pommes and you are all set for a brilliant picnic canal-side.
+Grab a baguette or their signature Pain des Amis and a tartine aux Pommes and you are all set for a brilliant picnic canal-side.

 2. Stand On A Bridge And Watch The Barges